appsmithorg/appsmith-docs/how-to-guides/restricting-signup.md

 # Restricting Sign-up

+The following section describe ways to restrict signing up of new accounts in Appsmith.
+This configuration is done using environment variables.
+If you've setup Appsmith use our `install.sh` script, these environment variables can be set in the `docker.env` file located in your installation directory.

 ## Disable sign-up

 The environment variable `APPSMITH_SIGNUP_DISABLED` should be set to `true` to disable signing up of new users.
 When